Twix53791/openwith/README.md

 In the config file, the application names cannot contains spaces (there are supposed to be commands).
 It is not possible to run commands with flags, for example to run `kitty -e ranger`.
 To use this kind of complex syntax, just create a script in /usr/local/bin, running the complex command, and run this script instead with openwith.

 ## Config format
-The principle of openwith is to check the file type by the file extension instead of the file type, to be faster and more customizable than xdg-open.
+The principle of openwith is to check the file type by the file extension instead of the mime type, to be faster and more customizable than xdg-open (not every file extension has a specific mime type, especially rare file extension like the camera raw files).<br>
 Instead of using the mimeapps.list file to associate a mimetype to a .desktop file executing the application, it associates a file extention to a list of possible applications, the first one being the default one.
-This list of association is set in a file named by default ~/.config/openwith.conf.
+This list of rules is set in a file named by default ~/.config/openwith.conf (can be anything, just edit the script to change that).

+Rule format:<br>
 `extension <default app> <secondary apps`<br>
 examples: see openwith.conf